peaceful-james/budget-development/README.md

 A simpler version is here:
 https://medium.com/@peaceful_james/python-javascript-development-on-a-raspberry-pi-4-model-b-d778aa2bbb

+This README is very dense with instructions.
+It mostly exists as a reference for myself.
+Too many times have I found myself on a brand new machine with only internet access.
+Now I can use this guide to remind myself of the libs, tools and configs that let me get back to peaceful programming.

 ### Guide to setting up python + javascript development environment on a raspberry pi (raspbian, but should work with other OS, e.g. lubuntu, kali).

 I did all this on a Raspberry Pi 4, Model B, with a 32GB SD card.